enricopisoni/FAIRMODE-compute_emissions_by_polygon/readme.md

 ## Input description

-(0)Test grids folder are $app_root/data/bottom_up_emissions/
+(0)Put grids folder in $app_root/data/bottom_up_emissions/
-(1)Each file must contain one and only one data grid/matrix (Single year / Single pollutant / Single sector) (2) ASC / GEOTIFF accepted
+(1)Each file must contain one and only one data grid/matrix (Single year / Single pollutant / Single sector) (2)Format: ASC / GEOTIFF accepted
-(3)Each file must follow  a name convention like this:
+(3)FileName: Each file must follow  a name convention like this:
 InventoryName_IstitutionName_CountryCode_Pollutant_GNFR_ID_epsgXXXXX_year_desc.extension
 #Valid file example
-#THESE ARE ONLY TEST FILES, don't look at the name.
+#THESE ARE ONLY TEST FILES, don't look at the name itself.
 --> CHMI_RIMM_CZ_NO2_ALL_EPSG28403_2017_MAP-FILE2019-09-16b6fc2e-816.asc <--
 Splitting we have:
 --> CHMI RIMM CZ NO2 ALL EPSG28403 2017 MAP-FILE2019-09-16b6fc2e-816.asc <--